Delaware DBA

 Georgetown, DE 19947

-If you’re submitting your Registration of Trade, Business, & Fictitious Name Certificate for DBA registration in multiple counties, you’ll need to submit three forms for each county and pay $25 each (total of $75).
-You’ll need to submit a new application per county and per name registered in that county.
-For example, if you originally registered Tabby’s Cat Cafe in New Castle, then later want to register the name plus a different name in Kent County, you’ll need to submit two applications and pay $50.
-That’s one application for Tabby’s Cat Cafe in Kent County and another application to register Tabby’s Cuddle Corner in Kent County.
+If you’re submitting your Registration of Trade, Business, & Fictitious Name Certificate for DBA registration in multiple counties, you’ll need to submit a form for each county and pay $25 each (total of $75 if registering in all three counties).
+If you want to register multiple DBAs, you’ll need to file a separate application for each one.

-In Delaware, your trade name lasts until you terminate it with the county or counties you have it registered in by filing the Termination of Trade, Business & Fictitious Name form, which has no fee.
+In Delaware, your trade name lasts until you terminate it by filing the Termination of Trade, Business & Fictitious Name form, which has no fee.
 To update or change your trade name(s), you’ll file the Registration of Trade, Business & Fictitious Name Supplemental Certificate form for $25.

-A Delaware LLC is a business entity registered with the Secretary of State.
-An LLC provides liability protection and legal separation between you and your business.
-If an LLC is sued, your personal assets are protected and only the LLC’s assets are up for grabs.
+A Delaware LLC is a business entity registered with Delaware’s Secretary of State.
+A Delaware LLC creates legal separation between you and your business.
+If your LLC is sued, your personal assets are protected and only the LLC’s assets are up for grabs.
+To form an LLC you’ll need to register it with the state.

-If you have an LLC and want to use a different name than their its legal one, you can file a DBA.
-However, if you want liability protection, you’ll need to form a separate entity (like an LLC).
+If you want liability protection, you’ll need to form a separate entity (like an LLC).
 We can help you form your Delaware LLC and maintain it for years to come.

 Delaware’s average processing time for trade names is 4-5 weeks from the time the county receives the form.

-No. Since your trade name is not a separate entity from your business, you can still use the same bank account you do for your regular business transactions.
+No. Since your trade name is not a separate entity from your business, you can use the same bank account you use for your regular business transactions.
 There is, however, no rule against opening a separate bank account for your DBA if you deem it necessary for your finances.

-Here’s what you need to know to open a bank account with a DBA.
+Here’s how to open a bank account with a DBA.

 No. EINs are for business entities and not business names.
 Multi-member LLCs, corporations, and businesses with employees all need to get an EIN.
 But if your business already has an EIN and you register a DBA, you don’t need a separate or new EIN.